M29 (tram): History

 Tram M29 838 in service in 1975.

 Between 1958 and 1962, Göteborgs Spårvägar put into service 125 trams of class M25, which were built for left-hand traffic, but less than a year later Sweden decided to change from left to right-side driving.
 Faced with the need to re-equip with trams suitable for right-hand traffic, the tram company ordered an additional 70 trams in the M28 series, and subsequently the 60 M29 trams.
 Both series were built for operation in right-hand traffic.

 The M29s were delivered after the change of traffic, and typically operated in coupled pairs with a leading M29 and a trailing M28, or as single cars on less busy routes, but other combinations were possible and sometimes seen.
 Retirement of the M25 (1994) and M28 (2021) means that the only coupled pairs now seen are M29+M29.

 M29 834 leads M28 701.
 Comparison of this 2019 image with the previous one shows some of the changes made.

 Since their introduction, the M29s have been rebuilt and modernized several times.
 The most obvious change is the introduction of skirts over the bogies, which that were added to reduce noise and potential for accidents.
 The wagons have also been the subject of a few different alternative colour schemes, both inside and out, and the exterior lights and displays have been replaced.
 In 2010, an interior information display was added, showing the line number, destination and next stop and complementing the automatic stop announcement.

 The tram is still in service, although a number have been scrapped after accidents or fires.
 It was intended that it would be replaced by the M32, a variant of the AnsaldoBreda Sirio delivered between 2005 and 2013, but problems with those trams led to the M29 being retained.
 The current plan is that the M34, a variant of the Alstom Flexity Classic, will replace the M29, which will remain in service until 2026.
 In the meantime the trams are receiving targeted repairs and major maintenance of electrical and air systems.

+In March 2026, it was announced that Gothenburg Tramway would donate trams to the Ukrainian city of Mykolaiv, whose infrastructure was damaged during Russia's invasion of Ukraine.
+A total of 40 trams are planned to be donated between 2026 and the end of 2027/2028.